d3b-center/pbta-splicing/analyses/RNA_proteomics_correlations/README.md

 Input files (`./input` directory)
 ```
-splicing_events-psi.tsv: File containing differential splicing events and Psi values for each sample
+prots_for_violinplots.txt: File containing a list of proteins for which the abundance distribution violin plots will be drawn
 hope-protein-imputed-prot-expression-abundance.tsv.gz: File containing total proteome abundance from HOPE cohort
 gbm-protein-imputed-prot-expression-abundance.tsv.gz: File containing total proteome abundance from GBM cohort
 ```